scmcqueen/personal-website/documents/design-journey.md

 > Briefly identify what content you will include on the homepage and why this content should be the first thing your target audience sees when they visit your site.

 On the homepage, I would like the content to be sparse, not overwhelming.
-* __Title:__ This is important as the target audience should know the name of the website they are on.
+* __Title/My Name:__ This is important as the target audience should know the name of the website they are on.
 * __Contact information:__ This should be easily accessible on the front page, so that the target audience can find it without difficulty.
-* __Image of crochet project:__ An image of a crochet project should be the first thing my target audience sees, as this is the main theme of the website.
-It should be clear to the user what the website is about.
-* __Introduction:__ An introduction to the purpose of the website is important, to make it clear to the audience what the website is about.
-* __Navigation Panel:__ This would be one of the first things that the target audience sees, so that they have a clear way to access the other pages on the website.
+* __Image:__ This would be an image of me, so that the audience can make the connection between my name and face.
+* __Introduction:__ This would be a brief introduction to who I am and what my professional interests are, so that the audience knows what the web page is about and why it is useful.